Inflammatory Bowel Disease: Intestinal Problems (cont.)

 Capsule enteroscopy is a procedure where a patient swallows a small camera the size of a pill.
 The camera located inside the pill takes multiple images of the inside of the small bowel and transmits these images wirelessly onto a recorder worn around the patient's waist.
 The recorded images are later reviewed by a doctor.
 Both CT of the small bowel and capsule enteroscopy in some studies have been found to be more accurate than the traditional SBFT in diagnosing Crohn's disease of the small bowel.

 Ulcers in IBD treatment

 The treatment of ulcers in IBD is aimed at decreasing the underlying inflammation with various medications.
-These medications include mesalamine (Asacol, Pentasa, or Rowasa), corticosteroids, antibiotics, or immunosuppressives such as 6-MP (6-mercaptopurine, Purinethol) or azathioprine (Imuran).
+These medications include mesalamine (Asacol, Pentasa, or Rowasa), corticosteroids, antibiotics, or immunosuppressive medications such as 6-MP (6-mercaptopurine, Purinethol) or azathioprine (Imuran).
 In some cases, ulcers can be very resistant to these treatments and the use of stronger drugs may be required.
 These drugs include an immunosuppressive medication, cyclosporine (Neoral or Sandimmune), or the newer infliximab (Remicade), which is an antibody to one of the body's inflammation-inducing chemicals called tumor necrosis factor (TNFa).
-Adalimumba (Humira) and certolizumab (Cimzia) are also in the same class as infliximab.
-Occasionally, medical therapy fails to heal IBD ulcers and surgical treatment is needed.
+Adalimumab (Humira) and certolizumab (Cimzia) are also in the same class of drugs as infliximab.
+Occasionally, therapy with medications fails to heal IBD ulcers and surgical treatment is needed.

 Get the latest treatment options.